Why Use a Cast Iron Skillet?

 4. Although it may say pre-seasoned it is a good idea to rub your skillet with vegetable oil before using it.

-• Can use on the Stovetop or in the oven
+• Can be used on the stovetop or in the oven

 • Gets better with age